AzizMosbah/FraudDetection/README.md

 ---

 ## Part Three: Location Analysis
-The file name `task3_fraudulent_orders_locations.csv` is data from a fictional e-commerce company.
+The file name `fraudulent_orders_locations.csv` is data from an e-commerce company.
 It contains a month's worth of fraudulent orders.

-• Provide exploratory analysis of the dataset.
+• Provided exploratory analysis of the dataset.

 • Where should the fraud detection team concentrate their efforts?